 Download Our Hurricane Checklist Now

 It is difficult to predict how hard a hurricane will hit your town.
 However, one of the best qualities of hurricanes, as opposed to other natural disasters like earthquakes, tsunamis, and volcanoes, is that hurricanes usually give warnings.
-If you find out a hurricane is heading in your direction, it is vital to do the right thing and prepare your family and home.
+If you find out a hurricane is heading in your direction, you must do the right thing and prepare your family, employees, and friends.

 Remember, preparedness is readiness in any natural disaster.